-A 8.
+A 6.
 PROTESTS

-- A 8.1 The Competition Director will provide each crew with the preliminary individual results for the stage, as soon as the result of a stage is available after debriefing. - A 8.2 The Competition Director will distribute the preliminary results of a stage at the next Team Manager meeting.
-Each team manager will be provided with the results of his crews only. - A 8.3 Each team manager then has the opportunity to consider the results and, if not satisfied, to enter a complaint within one hour in writing.
-This complaint is to be signed by one of the crew concerned, No payment is required for a complaint. - A 8.4 The team manager and the crew concerned will then be able to inspect the relevant marking sheets and at this time any obvious errors will be corrected. - A 8.5 If after examination the team manager is still dissatisfied, he may then make an official protest in writing to the Competition Director.
-The protest must be signed by the team manager and one of the crew concerned, and must be accompanied by the prescribed fee. - A 8.6 Competitors are the only persons who have the right to file a protest through their Team Manager. - A 8.7 The Competition Director will refer this protest to the International Jury for a decision as soon as possible.
-The team manager and the crew concerned have the right to address the Jury and to be shown all relevant information regarding the protest, if desired. - A 8.8 A protest will not be accepted later than one hour following the rejection of a complaint; or not later than the end of the protest time, declared in the local rules or daily briefing.
-A protest will not be accepted without first having completed the complaint procedure. - A 8.9 A preliminary overall results list must be available at the earliest possible time but not before the end of the protest time marked "Preliminary Results before Protest". - A 8.10 Protests against other competitors are forbidden, however, violations of flying safety rules should be reported to the Competition Director.
-The Competition Director must investigate these incidents and to report the result to the International Chief Judge. - A 8.11 If a Jury ruling affects other competitors, the appropriate alterations will be made to the results. - A 8.12 According to the provisions of the FAI Sporting Code, General Section, the Jury's decision is final and binding upon the crew concerned; however, the NAC has the right to appeal to the FAI. - A 8.13 After the team manager is advised of the Jury's decisions, the results of the protests will be posted on the competition notice board. - A 8.14 A final overall list must be available at the earliest possible time after the Jury's decision and marked "Final Results". - A 8.15 The fee for a protest is 100 Euro and will be refunded if the protestor withdraws his protest prior to the Jury hearing or if the protest is successful. - A 8.16 No jury deliberations, hearings or review of records will be permitted between 22.30 and 07.30 hours local time, unless all involved parties agree to them. - A 8.17 Air Traffic Control recordings will not be used as evidence within a competition.
+- A 6.1 The competition director will provide each crew with the preliminary individual results for their flight, as soon as the result of their flight is available after debriefing. - A 6.2 The competition director will distribute the unofficial results of a stage at the next team manager meeting.
+Each team manager will be provided with the results of his crews only. - A 6.3 Each team manager then has the opportunity to consider the results and, if not satisfied, to enter a complaint within one hour, in writing.
+This complaint is to be signed by one of the crew concerned, No payment is required for a complaint. - A 6.4 The team manager and the crew concerned will then be able to inspect the relevant marking sheets and at this time any obvious errors will be corrected. - A 6.5 If, after examination, the team manager is still dissatisfied, he may then make an official protest in writing to the competition director.
+The protest must be signed by the team manager and one of the crew concerned, and must be accompanied by the prescribed fee. - A 6.6 Competitors are the only persons who have the right to file a protest through their team manager. - A 6.7 The fee for a protest is 100 Euro and will be refunded if the protestor withdraws his protest prior to the jury hearing or if the protest is successful. - A 6.8 The competition director will refer this protest to the international jury for a decision as soon as possible.
+The team manager and the crew concerned have the right to address the jury and to be shown all relevant information regarding the protest, if desired. - A 6.9 A protest will not be accepted later than one hour following the rejection of a complaint; or not later than the end of the protest time, declared in the local rules or daily briefing.
+A protest will not be accepted without the complaint procedure having first been completed. - A 6.10 An unofficial overall results list must be available at the end of the protest time marked "Unofficial Results Subject to Protest". - A 6.11 Protests against other competitors are forbidden; however, violations of flying safety rules should be reported to the competition director.
+The competition director must investigate these incidents and report the result to the international chief judge.

+- A 6.13 No jury deliberations, hearings or review of records will be permitted between 22.30 and 07.30 hours local time, unless all involved parties agree to them. - A 6.14 If a jury ruling affects the results of other competitors, the appropriate alterations must be made to their results. - A 6.15 After the team manager is advised of the jury's decisions, the results of the protests will be posted on the official information notice board. - A 6.16 A final overall list must be available at the earliest possible time after the jury's decision and marked "Official Results". - A 6.17 According to the provisions of the FAI Sporting Code, General Section, the jury's decision is final and binding upon the crew concerned; however, the NAC has the right to appeal to the FAI.

-A 9.
+A 7.
 FINAL RESULTS